When we look at the stern of a ship, we often wonder why ships have various types of aft end structures and what’s the purpose of each one of them.

 - The stern design must avoid vibrations.

 Common Types of Ship’s Sterns

 The sterns can be broadly classified into the following –

 The topside and the underwater form the two major parts of the stern.
 The above three types represent the topside.

 In addition to those mentioned above, there are numerous other special forms.
-Other types of stern include raked (or transom raked), transom flat, sugar scoop, lute stern & bustle stern etc. which are used on small vessels or yachts and are derivatives from the above three major types.
+Different types of stern include raked (or transom raked), transom flat, sugar scoop, lute stern & bustle stern etc., which are used on small vessels or yachts and are derivatives of the above three major types.

 Design considerations on a deeply submerged square or transom stern: